Life Between The Pages Payton Hayes Life Between The Pages Payton Hayes

 That’s exactly what happened, and the book I’d brought was Gillian Shield’s Immortal.
 This book was pivotal for me because it was the first time I’d read a book that I just couldn’t put down.
 It taught me a very important lesson in reading—there is a genre for everyone and if you don’t like reading, you just haven’t found the right genre.
 I didn’t know what genre it was yet, but I realized I had been reading all of the wrong books when I was younger and fantasy, romantic, thrillers, action novels and horror were where I should have been the whole time.
 (Okay, maybe horror isn’t something third graders should read, but still.)

 My favorite genre to date, is the romantic thriller.
 I don’t know, maybe I really am one of those mushy, hopeless romantics after all, but there’s just something so compelling about supernatural love, forbidden romances, and tall, dark, handsome guys with way too much angst.
 What can I say?
 I think I have a type.
-Following Gillian Shield’s Immortal series, I dove straight into the Hush, Hush Saga, by Becca Fitzpatrick, which is my all-time favorite series to date.
+Following Gillian Shield’s Immortals series, I dove straight into the Hush, Hush Saga, by Becca Fitzpatrick, which is my all-time favorite series to date.
 I’ve read it about eight times now, and I reach for the series every fall.
 (Except for 2019, where I got a little too excited a little too early and burned through the series in four days over the summer.
 Oops!)

 By my freshman year of high school, I was so deep in the reading hole, I couldn’t get out.
 In one year, I’d read all of the Percy Jackson and Olympians series and Heroes of Olympus, both of which were written by Rick Riordan.
 That same year, I reread Maximum Ride, and read for the first time Gillian Shields new book, Destiny, Arthur Miller’s The Crucible, F. Scott Fitzgerald’s Great Gatsby, and the Warcraft: War of the Ancients Archive by Richard A Knaak.
 This was a new record for me, because not only had I read so many books in one year, I also burned through the last book, which was thicker than my upper arm, with proficiency.